ZJU-Robotics-Lab/DPCN/README.md

 # DPCN: Deep Phase Correlation Network for Template Matching

-This is the official repository for DPCN.
-The currently released code is for reviewers of CoRL to reproduce the experimental results on *SIMULATION DATASET*.
+This is the official repository for DPCN, with paper "Deep Phase Correlation Network for Template Matching" accpepted in CoRL2020.